 About two-thirds (64 percent) of adults in the United States own a grill or smoker, according to an April 2020 survey by the Patio & Barbecue Association.
 Plus, 68 percent of Americans with a grill plan to have a cookout on the Fourth of July.
 We hope you’re included in that figure.
 Grilling enhances the flavors in meats, fish, veggies and fruits.
 Cooking outside in the backyard can also help to keep your house cool during the hot summer months.
-Plus, when done correctly, grilling can be a very healthy, keto friendly way to prepare your food.
+Plus, when done correctly, grilling can be a very healthy, low-carb way to prepare your food.

 1. Watch the Oil